openvinotoolkit/model_server/demos/image_classification_with_string_output/README.md

 cat ../common/static/images/bee.jpeg >> request.json
 curl --data-binary "@./request.json" -X POST http://localhost:9022/v2/models/image_net/versions/0/infer -H "Inference-Header-Content-Length: 143" --output response.json
 ```
 Request may be sent also using other APIs (KServ GRPC, TFS).
-In this section you can find short code samples how to do this:
+In this sections you can find short code samples how to do this:
 - [TensorFlow Serving API](./clients_tfs.md)
 - [KServe API](./clients_kfs.md)